Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Empirical Results

-\cref{table:vocab-sizes} shows the vocabulary sizes of different target and draft models that are widely used. \cref{table:vocabs-overlap} shows the size of the intersection between the draft and target vocabularies and the ratio of the intersection size to the target vocabulary size for various model pairs.
+Tables \ref{table:vocab-sizes}, \ref{table:vocabs-overlap}, and \ref{table:vocabs-overlap-for-tasks} in \cref{appendix:vocabs} examine the vocabularies of widely used off-the-shelf target and drafter models. \cref{table:vocab-sizes} shows the vocabulary size of each model. \cref{table:vocabs-overlap} shows the size of the intersection between the draft and target vocabularies and the ratio of the intersection size to the target vocabulary size for various model pairs.
 We can see a wide range of overlap sizes and ratios, however, none of them are empty.
-This observation is consistent with the assumption that the intersection between the draft and target vocabularies is non-empty in practice. \cref{table:vocabs-overlap-for-tasks} extends \cref{table:vocabs-overlap} and shows the overlap sizes and ratios for various tasks.
+This observation is consistent with our aforementioned assumption that the intersection between the draft and target vocabularies is non-empty in practice. \cref{table:vocabs-overlap-for-tasks} extends \cref{table:vocabs-overlap} by showing the overlap sizes and ratios over various tasks.

+To facilitate additional standardized benchmarks, we have open-sourced our benchmarking repository, which provides full reproducibility.
+The code is available at \texttt{\href{https://github.com/keyboardAnt/hf-bench}{github.com/keyboardAnt/hf-bench}}.
+See \cref{appendix:speedups} for implementation details.